EU's Borrell urges China to grant UN team access to Xinjiang | DW | 23.02.2021

 The motion — which passed 266 to 0 — was supported by all opposition parties and a handful of lawmakers from the governing Liberal Party.

-They also say Beijing has used an oppressive system of mass surveillance, detention, indoctrination, and even forced sterilisation.
+They also say Beijing has used an oppressive system of mass surveillance, detention, indoctrination, and even forced sterilization.

 In December, the International Criminal Court rejected an application from Uighurs in exile to investigate China for alleged genocide and crimes against humanity.